Tutorials

 Step 1.
 Install CloudQuery #

 CloudQuery is a cross-platform command-line tool for extracting and loading data that can be run just about anywhere: locally, on a virtual machine, or in a containerized environment.
-In this tutorial we'll try it out locally, and we'll use it to copy data from a local Postgres database to MotherDuck.
+In this tutorial we'll try it out locally, and we'll use it to copy data from a local PostgreSQL database to MotherDuck.
 On MacOS, you can install it using Homebrew:

 brew install cloudquery/tap/cloudquery